 The current Tour de France logo was created by French designer Joel Guenoun back in 2002 and it's remained unchanged ever since.
-The playful brush script gives it a distinctly Gallic feel, while the splash of yellow reflects the famous maillot jaune awarded to the winner of each stage, but also forms part of a neat little typographic sketch of a cyclist formed within the word 'Tour'.
+The playful brush script gives it a distinctly Gallic feel, while the splash of yellow reflects the famous yellow jersey awarded to the winner of each stage.
+It also forms part of a neat little typographic sketch of a cyclist formed within the word 'Tour'.

-The Tour de France logo was introduced in 2003 for the race's 100th anniversary, with a 100e (French for 100th) in grey underneath and cleverly superimposing the 'e' over the last letter of 'France' to create a drop shadow effect, and the main part of the logo has been retained ever since.
+The current Tour de France logo was introduced in 2003 for the race's 100th anniversary, with a 100e (French for 100th) in grey underneath and cleverly superimposing the 'e' over the last letter of 'France' to create a drop shadow effect.
+The main part of the logo has been retained ever since.

-It's all in marked contrast to the previous Tour de France logo, which feels a lot more corporate and a lot less fun.
-The basic blue and white logo – stern sans serif capitals ringed by a series of lines that we suppose are meant to evoke bicycle spokes – has little going for it, although the more colourful version used from 2000, with the year added in red italics to the side, is a little more lively.
+It's all in marked contrast to the previous Tour de France logo, which feels a lot more corporate and a lot less fun in comparison.
+The basic blue and white logo – stern sans serif capitals ringed by a series of lines that we suppose are meant to evoke bicycle spokes – had little going for it.

-The Tour's Grand Départ regularly takes places outside of France; in 2014 it was in Yorkshire and in 2007 it set off from London.
-2015 saw Utrecht host the Grand Départ, and the Dutch city marked the occasion with a fantastic set of city branding designed by Total Identity, the only agency whose pitch didn't contain any realistic bicycle elements.
+The Dutch city of Utrecht marked the occasion of its Grand Départ with a fantastic set of city branding designed by Total Identity, the only agency whose pitch didn't contain any realistic bicycle elements.

-Utrecht's logo is formed around a red triangle, the central part of the city's ancient coat of arms, and connects a yellow circle that represents the start of the Tour de France to another circle containing a rotating tricolour that cleverly alternates between the Dutch and French flags.
+Utrecht's logo was formed around a red triangle, the central part of the city's ancient coat of arms.
+It connects a yellow circle that represents the start of the Tour de France to another circle containing a rotating tricolour that cleverly alternates between the Dutch and French flags.

-The whole campaign, says Total Identity, combines urban dynamics and pride with speed and narrative sports elements, and the whole cross media campaign even includes an animated short soundtracked by top Dutch pop band C-mon & Kypski.
+The whole campaign, says Total Identity, combined urban dynamics and pride with speed and narrative sports elements, and the whole cross media campaign even included an animated short soundtracked by top Dutch pop band C-mon & Kypski.

-"The colours, logos, type and design style always grabbed my attention and in many ways is what makes the Tour the big draw that it is."
+"The colours, logos, type and design style always grabbed my attention and in many ways they're what makes the Tour the big draw that it is."